-This specification covers the installation of Stria Cladding fixed over timber cavity battens on buildings that fall within the scope limitation of NZS 3604 and E2/AS1 of the New Zealand Building Code (NZBC).
+This specification covers the installation of Stria Cladding fixed vertically over James Hardie horizontal cavity battens on buildings that fall within the scope limitation of NZS 3604 and E2/AS1 of the New Zealand Building Code (NZBC).

 This specification also covers the installation of Stria Cladding on projects, which are subject to specific engineering design (SED) up to a wind pressure of 2.5kPa (ULS).